MDecker-MobileComputing/TypeScript_Grundlagen/README.md

 ````
     npm install -g ts-node
 ````
-Please note that the author of `ts-node` does NOT recommend to install the package globally.
+Again, on Linux and MacOS you have to prepend a `sudo` in front of this command.

 <br>

-After this you can execute a TypeScript file "directly":
+After this you can execute a TypeScript file "directly", e.g.:
 ````
     ts-node Variablen.ts
 ````